HomeOfVapourSynthEvolution/VapourSynth-AddGrain/README.md

 ## Usage
     grain.Add(vnode clip[, float var=1.0, float uvar=0.0, float hcorr=0.0, float vcorr=0.0, int seed=-1, bint constant=False, int opt=0])

 - clip: Clip to process.
-Any planar format with either integer sample type of 8-16 bit depth or float sample type of 32 bit depth is supported.
+Any format with either integer sample type of 8-16 bit depth or float sample type of 32 bit depth is supported.

 - var, uvar: The variance (strength) of the luma and chroma noise, 0 is disabled. `uvar` does nothing for GRAY and RGB formats.